ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 The label can either be a simple rule label within the current topic, or it can be a dotted pair of a topic name and a label within that topic or it can be a rule tag.

+Beware: calling ^reuse does NOT set any rejoinders on the reused rules.

 `^reuse` stops at the first correctly labeled rule it can find and issues a RULE fail if it cannot find one.
 Assuming nothing fails, it will return 0 regardless of whether or not any output was generated.